 Once you have your templates made these pillows go together very quickly.
 I recently completed a project for my cousin and these shirt pillow covers played a major role.
 Barbara, my cousin, lost her husband to a freak infection a few years ago.
 He was in perfect health and in his early 50’s.
 Just last month, Barbara became a grandmother for the first time.
 It was bittersweet because she was so happy for her son, yet it seemed unfair that her husband wasn’t there to share her joy.
 She asked me to make something for the new baby from shirts that had belonged to her husband.

 At first I wasn’t sure what to do.
 That pile of shirts sat on my sewing room floor for weeks.
 I finally had to just begin and see what I could come up with.
 A higher power was with me during the hours it took to complete that project.
 The end result was 2 baby quilts, 2 shirt pillow covers and 3 Christmas stockings.
 It had been years since I had quilted anything, but I guess once you learn something like that, you never forget.

 There was nothing but the collars left from the 8 shirts Barbara gave me.
 Barbara said on the day of the baby’s baptism there were many tears shed when she presented her son with the gifts I had made.
 Good tears though.
 Even though he was gone, her husband was able to share in that special day.

 Thank you for stopping by…and for listening.
-I’ll be back tomorrow with our Pinterest Blitz party.
-I’m also working on a post that will help you make pillow covers just like the pros!
+I’m working on a post that will help you make pillow covers just like the pros!
 See you soon…